 The global coronavirus pandemic is nothing if not emergent.
 It has shortened our time horizons and brought the here-and-now into immediate focus: respond to the crisis, find a way through.
 At the same time it has amplified the importance of foresight and longer-term thinking in our ability to be prepared for such shocks and therefore to respond to them.
 Indeed, its impact is – in the UK, at least – compounded by historical short-sightedness.
 The ideologically-driven dogma of austerity significantly weakened the ability of our public systems and more at-risk communities to weather the COVID19 storm.
 Slack in the system isn’t an inefficient use of resources.
 Rather, it offers a little flex in times of stress, the ability to absorb – at least to a certain extent – a shock to the system.
 The stripping of resources from many of our systems and the disinvestment in preventative services has in turn left many people more vulnerable to Covid19.

 This idea of different time horizons and different speeds and the relationship with resilience is beautifully illustrated by Stuart Brand’s ‘pace layers’ model, set out in The Clock of the Long Now, and which is worth due reflection, as follows.
-“Pace layers provide many-levelled corrective, stabilizing feedback throughout the system.
-It is in the contradictions between these layers that civilization finds its surest health.
-I propose six significant levels of pace and size in a robust and adaptable civilization:
+“Pace layers provide many-levelled corrective, stabilising feedback throughout the system.
+It is in the contradictions between these layers that civilisation finds its surest health.
+I propose six significant levels of pace and size in a robust and adaptable civilisation:

 From the fastest layers to the slowest layers in the system, the relationship can be described as follows:

 - Fast proposes, slow disposes.